PhD, MPhil, MSt (Res) applications

 Dr Davis is interested in supervising students working on any aspect of 16th and 17th-century literature and culture.
 He has previously supervised theses on theatre and national identity, on the penitential psalms in literature, and on the emotion of pity in the Renaissance.

 Dr Garner welcomes enquiries from students interested in pursuing doctoral work on any aspect of Romantic or Victorian women's writing, or on Gothic literature in those periods.
-She has a particular interest in the Arthurian legend in 19th-century literature and art and would be very keen to supervise projects in this area, as well as those relating to medievalism, romance, and book history in the 19th century more broadly.

-Dr Gill welcomes enquires from potential research students who are interested in developing projects on fin-de-siecle literary culture, the 19th-century press, Victorian publishing, and Victorian and Edwardian popular culture.
+Dr Gill welcomes enquires from potential research students who are interested in developing projects on fin-de-siècle literary culture, the 19th-century press, Victorian publishing, and Victorian and Edwardian popular culture.

 Dr Hazzard is interested in supervising students working on 20th and 21st-century poetry.
 He is particularly interested in transnational poetic exchange, coteries, influence, ekphrasis, appropriative and constraint-based writing.